California Privacy Protection Agency

-The California Privacy Protection Agency (CPPA) is a California state government agency created by the California Privacy Rights Act (CPRA).
+The California Privacy Protection Agency (CPPA), known publicly as CalPrivacy, is a California state government agency created by the California Privacy Rights Act (CPRA).

+Overview

 As the first dedicated privacy regulator in the United States, the agency implements and enforces the CPRA and the California Consumer Privacy Act.

-With the enactment of the California Delete Act, the agency also maintains the California data broker registry and will build a one-stop shop data deletion mechanism for consumers.
+With the enactment of the California Delete Act, the agency also maintains the California data broker registry and on January 1, 2026 launched the Delete Request and Opt-out Platform (DROP) one-stop shop data deletion mechanism for California consumers.

-On November 5, 2025, the CPPA announced that it would adopt "CalPrivacy" as its new public facing name.

 History

 Ashkan Soltani, a former technologist at the Federal Trade Commission (FTC), became the executive director of the CPPA in 2021.

 He left the position in 2025 and was succeeded by Tom Kemp, a privacy advocate and former CEO of Centrify.